Create your first app using ChatGPT

 You will implement a class containing a function that you will deploy and then call it from the frontend application.

-Open the .env file and add the following variable that will store your OpenAI secret key from your OpenAI account:
+Create the .env file in the server directory and add the following variable that will store your OpenAI secret key from your OpenAI account:

 OPENAI_SECRET_KEY=<your_secret_key>

-Open the newly created gptCaller.js class and start by adding the dependencies:
+Open the newly created gptCaller.ts file and start by adding the dependencies:

 In the constructor of the class, instantiate the openai object: